Parasailing: Early years of Parakiting

+Early years of Parasailing

 The first ascending-gliding parachute was developed by Pierre-Marcel Lemoigne in 1962.
 The same year, Lemoigne established an Aeronautical Training Center to introduce his new ascending-gliding parachute as a training tool for parachutists.
 The technique allows parachutists to train more efficiently by towing the parachutist to a suitable altitude, then releasing them to practice landings.
 This training method proved cheaper than—and just as effective as—an airplane.
 In 1963, Jacques-André Istel from Pioneer Parachute Company bought a license from Lemoigne to manufacture and sell the 24-gore ascending-gliding parachute which was trade-named "parasail."

+Commercial Parasailing Equipment Inventions

 In 1974, Mark McCulloh invented the first self-contained parasail launch and recovery vessel that incorporated a hydraulic winch and canopy assist mast that collectively launched and retrieved the parasail canopy and parasailors to and from the vessel flight deck.
 McCulloh's invention was patented in 1976 and later referred to as a "WINCHBOAT" which set the first parasail equipment industry standard that is utilized by all commercial parasail operations around the world.
-Independently of this, in 1981 Marcel and Azby Chouteau of Westport, Connecticut, designed and built a pontoon-based craft with a fan-shaped back deck and a winch in the front and ran a commercial parasailing operation using their original technology.
-The company, Old Mill Airlines, offered flights on Long Island Sound during the summer of 1981.

-In early 1976, Brian Gaskin designed, created, and tested the first 16-gore canopy design which he named "Waterbird".
+In 1976, Brian Gaskin designed, created, and tested the first 16-gore canopy design which he named "Waterbird".
 The Waterbird was revolutionary in its canopy design, its unique tow yoke harness arrangement, its construction, and the use of zero porosity fabrics which allowed it to be used over water safely.
 The majority of commercial parasail operators then moved to the 16-gore canopy arrangement.
-In 1976 Gaskin founded his company, Waterbird Parakites, which is still in operation today, producing commercial and recreational 16-gore parasails.

-In April 2013, the first ASTM parasail weather standard was approved.
-With the help of the WSIA, and the chair of the parasail committee, Matthew Dvorak, owner and operator of Daytona Beach Parasail, Inc. the new standard was implemented.
-This is the first standard in the parasail industry with three more in the works to be approved later this year.
-This standard was the first step in bringing the otherwise unregulated industry into a more uniform and safe industry.

-Improved parasail canopy designs
+In 1981 Marcel and Azby Chouteau of Westport, Connecticut, designed and built a pontoon-based craft with a fan-shaped back deck and a winch in the front and ran a commercial parasailing operation using their original technology.
+The company, Old Mill Airlines, offered flights on Long Island Sound during the summer of 1981.

+Commercial Parasailing Weather Standards

+In April 2013, the ASTM established the first parasail weather standards for commercial parasailing operations.

+Improved Parasail Canopy Designs

 In recent years, operators have moved from small (20-foot range) parachutes to large (30–40 feet) parachutes with high-lift, low-drag designs, enabling operators to fly heavier payloads in lower (typically safer) winds.
 Most operators now offer double and triple flights using an adjustable side-by-side bar arrangement.
-The side-by-side bar is aluminum attached to the yoke of the chute, allowing two or three passenger harnesses to be attached side by side.
+The side-by-side aluminum bar is attached to the yoke of the chute, allowing two or three passenger harnesses to be attached side by side.